LawlietNick/lawlietnick.github.io/src/content/blog/mckinsey-style-presentation-chatgpt-gemini/index.md

 * Present to decision-makers as a clear, structured recommendation deck

 The result: a presentation built like a McKinsey consultant’s — without starting from a blank slide.

-## Context

-McKinsey consultants use two tightly linked frameworks to make complex information crystal clear:

-1. SCQR Framework (Situation–Complication–Question–Resolution) — This creates the storyline or logical flow of your presentation.

-2. Pyramid Principle — This defines how ideas are structured on each level of the deck or memo.

-Used together, they ensure your argument is logical, persuasive, and immediately actionable for executives.